2025 GSOC Wheelchair Curling Invitational

-The 2025 GSOC Wheelchair Invitational will be held from September 24 to 28 at the KW Granite Club in Waterloo, Ontario in a double round robin tournament.
-After the round robin, the gold-medal (1v2) and bronze-medal (3v4) games will be held at the Western Fair Sports Centre in London, Ontario, alongside the men's and women's Grand Slam of Curling’s (GSOC) AMJ Masters finals.
+The 2025 GSOC Wheelchair Invitational was held from September 24 to 28 at the KW Granite Club in Waterloo, Ontario in a double round robin tournament.
+After the round robin, the gold-medal (1v2) and bronze-medal (3v4) games was held at the Western Fair Sports Centre in London, Ontario, alongside the men's and women's Grand Slam of Curling’s (GSOC) AMJ Masters finals.
 The inaugural event was organized by the Grand Slam of Curling to promote and provide greater visibility to wheelchair curling, especially with the upcoming 2026 Winter Paralympics.

 Teams

 The teams are listed as follows: